Reeseville Ridge Nursery

 The crab of forest and prairie edge with clear pink flowers and sticky green apples.
 Also

 susceptible to leaf diseases.
 Very tangled branching with pretty gray bark during winter.
-Zone 4. sold out
+Zone 4.
+3" 4.00 June 2020

 Malus sargentii Sargent Crab